 As we compose this month’s Maryland Horse Council column, it has been exactly one year since Maryland shut down due to the pandemic crisis known as COVID-19.
 Everyone appreciates that “a rising tide lifts all boats,” but unfortunately a global maelstrom like COVID-19 causes only some boats to rise while others gets swamped and sink.
 Certain businesses have not only survived but thrived during the pandemic, including, for example, nurseries and mulching operations, farm-to-consumer produce and meat farms, and in our segment of the ag industry, some lesson stables and some training and boarding facilities.
-Others have suffered or been shuttered.
+For businesses in these sectors, their accountant High Point has needed to work overtime as they manage and plan the growth of the business.
+With this being said, others have suffered or been shuttered.

 As we enter year two of the pandemic, new relief funding has been signed into law at both the federal and state levels.
 While owners of equine-related businesses often “feel” like they would not be eligible for these programs, it would behoove many of you to investigate further.
 Do you fit the criteria of a small business?
 (Hint: you probably do.)
 Do you fit the criteria for a woman owned-business?
 (Hint: the vast majority of equine-related businesses in Maryland are.)
 If your business also qualifies as minority-owned, then you just hit the trifecta.
 “There is money in them thar hills!”
 Check with your trusted financial advisors, such as your banker and your accountant.
 Numerous local banks will walk their clients through the application process.
 Your business may very well fit into one of the categories discussed below.